vovarpd/XMLSoccer-API-PHP/README.md

 		echo "XMLSoccerException: ".$e->getMessage();
 	}

-If you have try a free demo feed, use php code like this:
+If you want try a free demo feed, use php code like this:
 ------------------------------------------------------
 	include("XMLSoccer.php");
 	try{